Rim runners Trail Running Store

 Travel

-The race starts in Pine, Arizona which is about 90 miles from Downtown Phoenix.
 The best option for out of town runners is to fly into Phoenix Sky Harbor and rent a car or jump in with a friend for the drive out of Phoenix.
 State Route 87 takes you into Payson, AZ and then Pine is about 20 minutes north from there.
 Typically about 90 minutes to a two hour drive depending on where in Phoenix you drive from.

 The Old Pine Parking Area is located on the left (west) hand side of the AZ-87 just before the Pine Trailhead, which is just before the Town of Pine.
 There is dispersed camping allowed here as well as general parking for runners or anyone leaving their car here during the race.
-This is the parking lot where the shuttles will pick you up and drive you to the starting line for both the 100 miler and 105K.
-The 35K will also need to park here but the shuttle is only about 5 minutes and there is an option to walk less than a mile to the starting line at the Pine Trailhead as well.
+This is the parking lot where the shuttles will pick you up and drive you to the starting line for both the 100 miler and 42K.
+The 42K will also need to park here but the shuttle is only about 5 minutes and there is an option to walk less than a mile to the starting line at the Pine Trailhead as well.

-100 Milers & 105K Runners: If you're traveling to AZ and have transportation (friend or family that could drop you off), you may want to consider finding lodging on Friday night near Christopher Creek area or somewhere on the AZ260, either in Payson or East of Payson to cut down on the drive time to the start.
+100 Mile Runners: If you're traveling to AZ and have transportation (friend or family that could drop you off), you may want to consider finding lodging on Friday night near Christopher Creek area or somewhere on the AZ260, either in Payson or East of Payson to cut down on the drive time to the start.
 You can get dropped off but they wouldn't be able to park there for the start at this point.

 The Old Pine Parking Area is located on the left (west) hand side of the AZ-87 just before the Pine Trailhead, which is just before the Town of Pine.
 There is dispersed camping allowed here as well as general parking for runners or anyone leaving their car here during the race.
-This is the parking lot where the shuttles will pick you up and drive you to the starting line for both the 100 miler and 105K.
-The 35K will also need to park here but the shuttle is only about 5 minutes and there is an option to walk less than a mile to the starting line at the Pine Trailhead as well.
+This is the parking lot where the shuttles will pick you up and drive you to the starting line for both the 100 miler and 42K.
+The 42K will also need to park here but the shuttle is only about 5 minutes and there is an option to walk less than a mile to the starting line at the Pine Trailhead as well.

-100 Milers & 105K Runners: If you're traveling to AZ and have transportation (friend or family that could drop you off), you may want to consider finding lodging on Friday night near Christopher Creek area or somewhere on the AZ260, either in Payson or East of Payson to cut down on the drive time to the start.
+100 Mile Runners: If you're traveling to AZ and have transportation (friend or family that could drop you off), you may want to consider finding lodging on Friday night near Christopher Creek area or somewhere on the AZ260, either in Payson or East of Payson to cut down on the drive time to the start.
 You can get dropped off but they wouldn't be able to park there for the start at this point.

 Lodging